Groom of the Stool: In the Tudor era

-By the Tudor age, the role of Groom of the Stool was fulfilled by a substantial figure, such as Hugh Denys (d.
-1511) who was a member of the Gloucestershire gentry, married to an aristocratic wife, and who died possessing at least four manors.
+By the Tudor age, the role of Groom of the Stool was fulfilled by a substantial figure, such as Hugh Denys (died 1511) who was a member of the Gloucestershire gentry, married to an aristocratic wife, and who died possessing at least four manors.
 The function was transformed into that of a virtual minister of the royal treasury, being then an essential figure in the king's management of fiscal policy.

 In the early years of Henry VIII's reign, the title was awarded to court companions of the King who spent time with him in the privy chamber.
 These were generally the sons of noblemen or important members of the gentry.
 In time they came to act as virtual personal secretaries to the King, carrying out a variety of administrative tasks within his private rooms.
 The position was an especially prized one, as it allowed unobstructed access to the king.
 David Starkey writes: "The Groom of the Stool had (to our eyes) the most menial tasks; his standing, though, was the highest ...
 Clearly then, the royal body service must have been seen as entirely honourable, without a trace of the demeaning or the humiliating."
 Further, "the mere word of the Gentleman of the Privy Chamber was sufficient evidence in itself of the king's will", and the Groom of the Stool bore "the indefinable charisma of the monarchy".